+C.A.
+Klebanoff is a member of the Parker Institute for Cancer Immunotherapy at MSKCC.
 We extend our gratitude to the patients and their families and caregivers for participating in this trial.
 This trial was funded by Eli Lilly and Company.
 Memorial Sloan Kettering Cancer Center (MSKCC) authors were supported in part by the NIH/NCI Cancer Center Support Grant P30 CA008748 and the Ludwig Center for Cancer Immunotherapy.
-C.A.K. is a member of the Parker Institute for Cancer Immunotherapy at MSKCC.
-We thank Tonya Quinlan for performing the PK analysis.
-Medical writing support was provided by Prudence Stanford, PhD, and Ira Ayene, PhD, and editorial support was provided by Dana Schamberger, MA, of Syneos Health, funded by Eli Lilly and Company.
+C.A.
+Klebanoff is a member of the Parker Institute for Cancer Immunotherapy at MSKCC.
+We thank Tonya Quinlan for performing the pharmacokinetic analysis.
+Medical writing support was provided by Prudence